Michigan Drinking and Driving

 A person has a right to request a second test of his or her choice, and at his or her own out-of-pocket cost, provided that the person takes the test first offered by the police.Warrant for Blood Test, Sample Available to Defense for Independent Lab Testing

 In Michigan, upon refusal, the police may obtain a warrant for a blood sample to test for alcohol, marijuana, illegal drugs or prescribed drugs.
 Blood samples for blood alcohol content (BAC) are typically based upon blood serum.
 Alcohol levels based upon blood serum testing tend to be higher than samples of whole blood.
 This can be misleading.
 When the police obtain a blood sample, they are required to obtain 2 vials.
-The second vial is available for independent testing should our defense team have any doubts as the test result or testing procedure utilized by law enforcement officers.Implied Consent Law: Requirement to Provide a Breath, Blood or Urine Sample
+The second vial is available for independent testing should our defense team have any doubts as the test result or testing procedure utilized by law enforcement officers.Implied Consent Law: Failure to Submit to Testing

-Pursuant to Michigan's Implied Consent Law, a person that is suspected of an offense for operating while intoxicated, impaired or under the influence of drugs will be required to take a chemical test to determine the presence of alcohol or drugs.
-In most Macomb County cases, alcohol is measured by the use of breath testing equipment (such as the DataMaster) which measures alcohol vapors expelled when air is exhaled from the lungs.
-This testing equipment provides a printed report which provides information including the time of testing, the results, the intervals between tests and whether the sample was invalid.
-Blood tests, as well as urine tests, are utilized in most cases to test for illegal drugs, prescribed drugs and marijuana.
+Pursuant to Michigan's Implied Consent Law, a person that is suspected of an offense for operating under the influence is required to take a chemical test to determine the presence of alcohol or drugs.
+Breath tests are typically used to determine a person's blood alcohol content (BAC).
+Blood tests are the preferred method of testing for drugs.
 Under Michigan's Implied Consent Law, all drivers are considered to have given their consent to provide a breath, blood or urine sample or face Secretary of State sanctions upon refusal.Refusals of Chemical Test, Administrative Hearing, License Sanctions

 A refusal of a chemical test will be reported to the Driver License Appeal Division (DLAD) by the reporting law enforcement officer associated with the underlying drunk driving case.
 A party that contests the refusal is required to request an administrative hearing within 14 days.
 ABDO LAW always recommends that the request for hearing be filed in every refusal situation.